Do Lawyers Accept Credit Cards? What Credit Cards You Should Use for Legal Fees

 Read our review of the Capital One Venture

 The Capital One Venture is an easy win for those who want a big intro offer and the simplicity of having no bonus categories to track.
-You’ll earn 60,000 miles after spending $3,000 on purchases within the first three months of account opening.
+You’ll earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 You’ll earn 2 Capital One miles per dollar you spend on all purchases, with no caps, so effectively you’re earning 2% back for travel (2 miles per dollar x 1 cent per mile).